Skip to Content

 • It usually has a name like URP-HighFidelity-Renderer or PC_Renderer.

-2. My character looks white.
+2. My character looks white / hazy.

 In this case, the Emission Color is usually set to white.
 Please change the Emission Color to black.